Sorry, you need to enable JavaScript to visit this website.

 Quality Standards for Family Child Care

-All military certified family child care providers are certified professionals who are licensed, have obtained favorable background checks, and maintain a DoD Certificate to Operate.
 Each installation’s FCC program ensures all providers complete a comprehensive training program that promotes developmentally appropriate intellectual, social, emotional, and physical learning.

 • Providers are held to the same high standard as other CYP professionals